simplicateca/craft-selectplus-field/README.md

 ## Overview

-This field presents like a standard Craft CMS [Dropdown Field](https://craftcms.com/docs/4.x/dropdown-fields.html).
+This field presents similar to a standard Craft CMS [Dropdown Field](https://craftcms.com/docs/4.x/dropdown-fields.html).

 Hiding under the hood are a bunch of features aimed at improving the content authoring experience and developer templating flexibility.

-## Installation

-This early release version is not currently available on the Craft Plugin store, and can only be installed via Composer.

-Run `composer require simplicateca/selectplus` and enable the plugin from "Settings > Plugins"

 ## Features